Should I Quit Homeschooling?

 Depending on the ages of your children and your own viewpoint, explain to your kids what you do and why you do it.

 “I go to work because it makes me happy to help others.
-In a couple of hours, I’ll be home and you can be my special helper.” <–whatever, make it your own and be honest.
+In a couple of hours, I’ll be home and you can be my special helper.” <– Whatever, make it your own and be honest.
 Don’t lie if you hate your job.
 Just skip that part!

 Look for ways to connect with your kids while at work.